-|For long time I meant to stop at one of these mysterious bird competitions held in Phuket Town on Sunday mornings.
-All these men shouting and gesticulating in direction of a hundred tiny wooden cages.
+What are those Bird Singing Competitions in Phuket?
+We stopped at one of these mysterious events held in Phuket Town on Sunday mornings.
+All these men are shouting and gesturing in the direction of a hundred tiny wooden cages.
 What is all the fuss about?
-I saw these events in Vietnam and even in China, but until now, I never took the time to get some answers.|
+We saw these events in Vietnam and even in China, but we never took the time to answer until now.

-There can be different competitions involving different birds, but that day was dedicated to the tiny but highly popular red-whiskered bulbul.
-This is serious business, not so much about the poetic beauty of a bird song: big money is involved.
-These tiny protected birds can cost a lot, more than 200,000 baht for the best performers, and competition entry is around 1 to 2,000 baht per bird with a top prize of up to 30,000 baht!Crowd of supporters and bird’s owners gather behind a rope some three meters away from high perched cages, a referee stands half way, and a judge is overlooking the whole competition from atop an elevated platform.
-Staff keep a record of the scores on a giant board while police keeps an paternal eye on possible heated discussions.
+A crowd of supporters and bird’s owners gather behind a rope some three meters away from high perched cages, a referee stands halfway, and a judge is overlooking the whole competition from atop an elevated platform.
+Staff keep a record of the scores on a giant board while police keep a paternal eye on possible heated discussions.
 And heated it is!
 Have you ever been to a Muay Thai (Thai boxing) match?
-If you did, then you know how a bird singing competition sounds like.Owners loudly call their bird’s name, encouraging them to produce the right tones while, or do the right moves around the cage while the referee counts and point to the winners.
-It’s really lively but also very surprising, I wonder how the birds can sing with so much activity and shouting around.
-Actually, thinking if it, after an hour, I realized that I couldn’t even remember how the bird’s song sounded like.
+If you did, then you know how a bird singing competition sounds like.

 How Bird Singing Competition works:

 Where to see a Bird Singing Competition?
-In Phuket Town, next to the Esso Gas Station, Opposite of Satree School at the Intersection of Thepkasatree Road and Damrong Road or near Chalong, opposite Phuket Zoo on Sundays.
+In Phuket Town, next to the Esso Gas Station, Opposite Satree School at the Intersection of Thepkasatree Road and Damrong Road or near Chalong, opposite Phuket Zoo on Sundays.